Indian-controlled Kashmir under strict lockdown for 9th day

 But residents were running short of essentials under the near-constant curfew and communications blackout as India tried to stave off a violent reaction to the government’s decision Aug.
 5 to strip Kashmir of its autonomy.

-Witnesses described hundreds of people chanting anti-India slogans during a brief protest Monday.
+Witnesses described hundreds of people chanting “We want freedom” and “Go India, go back” during a brief protest Monday.
+Officials said the protest ended peacefully.

 The lockdown is expected to last at least through Thursday, India’s independence day.